-- A. All residential developments which result in more than one dwelling unit; - B. All conditional uses and new uses in any district; - C. All changes in the use of a structure or land that increase the intensity of use, such as by increasing the gross floor area, height or bulk of the structure, number of access points or parking spaces, number or size of signs, or other measures of intensity or changes the structure location or significant elements of the site plan or design; and
+- A. The division of land or alteration of existing lot (parcel) lines; - B. All conditional uses and new uses in any district; - C. All changes in the use of a structure that increase the intensity of use, such as by increasing the gross floor area, height or bulk of the structure, number of access points or parking spaces, number or size of signs, or other measures of intensity or the structure location or significant elements of the design; and